PrismarineJS/mineflayer/mineflayer-script/doc/mf.rst

         :rtype: :class:`Point`
         :returns: A new point with each term offset by `other`.
-        :param mf.Point other: The :class:`Point` to add.
+        :param mf.Point other: The point to add.

     .. function:: minus(other)

         :rtype: :class:`Point`
         :returns: A new point with each term subtracted by `other`.
-        :param mf.Point other: The :class:`Point` to subtract.
+        :param mf.Point other: The point to subtract.

     .. function:: scaled(scalar)